 RESPs are flexible.
 A variety of full-time and part-time schools and programs are eligible for RESP withdrawals.
 This includes universities, community colleges, CEGEP, private vocational schools, distance education and correspondence courses.
 If your child decides not to pursue post-secondary education, no problem.
 You can transfer the money to another child, transfer it to your RRSP (or RDSP), or even withdraw it as income as a last resort.

 Parents aren’t the only ones who can lend a helping hand with RESPs.
 Grandparents, other family members and even friends can all make RESP contributions.

 Trust the RESP experts

-Companies like Heritage invest your money in lower-risk securities such as Guaranteed Investment Certificates (GICs) and corporate bonds, which typically earn a competitive, risk-adjusted return.
+Companies like Knowledge First invest your money in lower-risk securities such as Guaranteed Investment Certificates (GICs) and corporate bonds, which typically earn a competitive, risk-adjusted return.
 This provides your money the opportunity to grow in a stable, non-volatile environment.

 Other investment options include Canadian equities, as well as US and Canadian Exchange Traded Funds (ETFs).
 All of these investments come with low fees to help your child’s money grow that much faster.

 The children are our future.
 Take advantage of RESPs today and provide your child with the blueprint to make theirs a bright one.